retrohacker/ikorni/README.md

 A few notes:
   * Strings must include quotes, example: `ast.replace(node, '\'foo.js\'')`.
   * `node` will be left unchanged.
 If you need to update the AST with your changes, you will need to generate the new source and re-parse.
+You can get the current value of the node as it would be written out via `generate` with `getValue`.

+### `var source = ast.getValue(node)`

+Returns the current source represented by `node`, based on the changes made by all of the `replace` invocations.

 ### `var source = ast.generate()`